MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/protect-high-value-assets-by-controlling-the-health-of-windows-10-based-devices.md

 Access to content is then authorized to the appropriate level of trust for whatever the health status and other conditional elements indicate.

 Depending on the requirements and the sensitivity of the managed asset, device health status can be combined with user identity information when processing an access request.
 Access to content is then authorized to the appropriate level of trust.
-The Conditional Access engine may be structured to allow additional verification as needed by the sensitivity of the managed asset.
-For example, if access to high-value data is requested, additional security authentication may need to be established by querying the user to answer a phone call before access is granted.
+The Conditional Access engine may be structured to allow more verification as needed by the sensitivity of the managed asset.
+For example, if access to high-value data is requested, further security authentication may need to be established by querying the user to answer a phone call before access is granted.

 ### <a href="" id="microsoft-s-security-investments-in-windows-10"></a>Microsoft’s security investments in Windows 10

 In Windows 10, there are three pillars of investments:

--   **Secure identities.** Microsoft is part of the FIDO Alliance which aims to provide an interoperable method of secure authentication by moving away from the use of passwords for authentication, both on the local system as well as for services like on-premises resources and cloud resources.
+-   **Secure identities.** Microsoft is part of the FIDO Alliance that aims to provide an interoperable method of secure authentication by moving away from the use of passwords for authentication, both on the local system and for services like on-premises resources and cloud resources.
 -   **Information protection.** Microsoft is making investments to allow organizations to have better control over who has access to important data and what they can do with that data.
 With Windows 10, organizations can take advantage of policies that specify which applications are considered to be corporate applications and can be trusted to access secure data.
 -   **Threat resistance.** Microsoft is helping organizations to better secure enterprise assets against the threats of malware and attacks by using security defenses relying on hardware.